-The Animas River that was affected by the Gold King Mine spill includes the main stem of the Animas River from Cement Creek above Silverton to the New Mexico border.
+The Animas River watershed that is affected by mine impacts includes the main stem of the Animas River from above Cement Creek above Silverton to the New Mexico border.
 Water users with water rights or water use from the Animas River will benefit from the collaborative efforts of this group to share information, lessons learned, and develop short- and long-term strategies for improving water quality in the Animas River.